 All foster carers are now being offered training in therapeutic parenting, alongside a range of other specialist training designed to equip carers with the skills they need to achieve the best outcomes for children.

 The team’s approach is a holistic one.
 It believes in caring for its fostering families as a whole, rather than focusing solely on foster children.
 By supporting the extended family, the agency believes it can provide a solid base for foster children to thrive in.
-This same attitude extends throughout the staff team.
-If a colleague needs additional help or support, other members of the team collaborate to provide it.
-Throughout the pandemic, the entire team went above and beyond to provide support for foster carers, for children and for each other.
+This same attitude extends throughout the staff team where If a colleague needs additional help or support, other members of the team collaborate to provide it.

 Fostering Solutions in Wales hold quarterly foster carer forums where foster carers can share ideas and evaluate how they wish the service to be delivered.
 The wishes and feelings of fostering families are very important to us and we strive to create openness and transparency which encourages sharing of new ideas and reviewing what already exists.
 All fostering families have access to the Fostering Network which offers independent advice, information and support to foster carers and their families.